tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/image/16/IMG4.webp)

-However, according to Bastiat, there is an alternative to mandatory state solidarity: "mutual aid society"

-the mutual and spontaneous assistance of men among themselves thanks to mutual aid societies.
+However, according to Bastiat, there is an alternative to mandatory state solidarity: "mutual aid society", the mutual and spontaneous assistance of men among themselves thanks to mutual aid societies.
 But he also foresaw that the State would eventually seize these mutuals to make them a unique and centralized body, encouraging spending and waste.

 ![image](assets/image/16/IMG5.webp)